miguelfrde/wishywishy/README.md

 - `rake spec` runs specs using a local MongoDB instance

-- `rake spec:remote` runs specs using a remote MongoDB instance
+- `rake spec:remote` runs specs using a remote MongoDB instance.
+Useful to test on production: `heroku run rake spec:remote`